Clinical Education Overview

 Clinical Instructor Faculty:

-Clinical instructor faculty are an integral part of our clinical experiences for students.
-Many of our clinical instructors assist in lab immersion sessions as associated faculty.
-This unique lab faculty model provides students with early opportunities to get to know their future instructors and keeps our instructors up-to-date on advances in DPT education.
-Many of the clinical faculty in the final clinical rotation experience are specialists in their field, have completed residency or fellowship training, and are chosen for their expertise and eagerness to work with students.
+Clinical instructor faculty are an integral part of clinical experiences for students.
+Some of Baylor's clinical instructors are graduates of the Baylor DPT program, while other clinical instructors assist in lab immersion sessions as associated faculty.
+Many of the clinical faculty are specialists in their field, some have completed residency or fellowship training, and all are chosen for their expertise and dedication to working with students.

 Clinical education is a key component in preparing our graduates for successful entry into the profession of physical therapy.

-We are committed to providing opportunities that will allow our students to work in a wide variety of settings and be prepared for licensed practice upon graduation.
-The profession of physical therapy is moving forward, and our clinical education program is focused on keeping our graduates ahead of the curve.
+Baylor's clinical education program is committed to providing opportunities that will allow our students to work in a wide variety of settings and be prepared for licensed practice upon graduation.
+We are focused on preparing graduates who will excel as practitioners and become leaders within the physical therapy profession!